 The contract documents, including the drawings, specifications, change order forms and requests for information establish the basis for all construction communication.
 It is important that any direct communication not outlined in the contract documents receives proper authorization and any changes to the scope or schedule that need to be made are documented and reported through the proper channels.

 I overheard a conversation a while back between a superintendent and a subcontractor.
-Apparently, the subcontractor was not going to be able to start work on a project the following week as scheduled.
+Apparently, the subcontractor was not going to be able to start work on a construction project the following week as scheduled.
 Some issue or another had arisen and it would probably be a month before they could start on that project, and insisted they had told “someone” at the general contractor’s office.

 The superintendent was understandably upset by this news, not only would this cause a major delay in the project, but the subcontractor had not followed the established communication chain of command.
 I don’t know what the final outcome of the conversation was, but it’s probably safe to assume that the superintendent had to scramble around to find another subcontractor to do the work and that the initial subcontractor probably won’t be invited to work with the contractor again.